 As a good neighbor you want to keep your chickens out of your neighbor’s yard (plus, you don’t know if your neighbor is using harmful fertilizers on their lawn – you don’t want your laying hens ingesting chemicals).
 You also need to keep them safe from predators and out of the road.
 Letting your chickens run wild around the neighborhood is sure to get you some angry knocks on the door.
 A secure, large chicken run is necessary for the busy backyard chicken keeper to keep your chickens happy.
 If your yard is fenced in, your chickens can happily free range in your yard for most of the day, but a run is still nice to have for times when free ranging isn’t possible.
 Happy chickens have room to roam, and happy chickens lay healthy eggs!

 Chickens like to be outside.
 They like to scratch in the dirt, snooze in the sun and dust bathe.
 For the most part, they go inside to sleep at night, lay their eggs and to escape the elements and that is about it.
 The more outdoor space you can give your chickens the happier they are.
 Living in New England, when we have blizzards there are days when I don’t let my chickens outside of their coop at all.
 Bored, cooped up chickens can resort to fighting.
 Giving them enough space inside keeps everyone safe & happy, so having adequate indoor space is also important.

-Let’s work with an example – say you have 8 standard size hens & 4 bantam hens.
-To give the standard hens 4 square feet inside each and the bantams 2 square feet, my coop will need to be 40 square feet – so an 8 foot x 5 foot coop would be perfect.
+Let’s say you have 8 standard size hens & 4 bantam hens.
+To give the standard hens 4 square feet inside each and the bantams 2 square feet, the coop will need to be 40 square feet.
+An 8 foot x 5 foot coop would be perfect.
 To give this flock at least 10 square feet per bird outdoors, they will need a run that is 120 square feet.
 So a good set up for them would be an 8 foot x 5 foot coop with a 10 foot x 12 foot enclosed run.